Chair's Welcome Fall 2019

-Welcome to the Philosophy Department at Simon Fraser University.
+Welcome to the Philosophy Department at SFU.
 We are a small, energetic, and productive department dedicated to both teaching and research.
 Browsing our website will give you a better idea of what we do and where we excel, but here is a brief introduction.

 Chair, Department of Philosophy